Airport expansion: Which options will be cleared for take-off?

 But Heathrow operates at 98% of its capacity within a current limit of 480,000 flights per year, much closer to capacity than other major London airports and rival hubs in Europe.

 Lack of spare capacity can mean delays and cancellations can be caused by small disruptions such as bad weather.

 Cons: The environmental impacts.
-Susan Pearson, of the Airport Watch campaign, said Heathrow would become the biggest emitter of carbon dioxide (CO2) in the country and the noise pollution would become even worse for the 725,000 already living under the flight path.
+Susan Pearson, of the Airport Watch campaign, said Heathrow would become the biggest emitter of carbon dioxide (CO2) in the country and the noise pollution would become even worse for the 725,000 people already living under the flight path.
 Added to that, there would be a loss of homes.

-Comment: "A third runway at Heathrow is the most disastrous option in terms of noise and air pollution but it would deliver far more useful flights than any other solution and we need something fast," said David Learmount, of aviation experts Flightglobal.
+Comment: "A third runway at Heathrow is the most disastrous option in terms of noise and air pollution, but it would deliver far more useful flights than any other solution and we need something fast," said David Learmount, of aviation experts Flightglobal.

 Gatwick is the world's busiest single-runway airport, but relatively few passengers - about 5% - use Gatwick to transfer to other flights.

-Gatwick's submission contends that the new runway could be opened by 2025 and would have less of an environmental impact than a third runway at Heathrow.
+Airport chiefs say that the new runway could be opened by 2025 and would have less of an environmental impact than a third runway at Heathrow.